sendgrid/docs/source/User_Guide/Transactional_Templates/how_to_send_an_email_with_transactional_templates.md

 It is important to note two sections of this call when using dynamic templates.

-In order to send dynamic content, you need to specify a collection of key/value pairs in the `dynamic_template_data` object following the pattern `"handlebar_tag":"value to substitute"`.
-These handlebar substitutions apply to the text and html content of the body of your email.
-The total collective size of your handle bar substitutions may not exceed 10,000 bytes per personalization object.
+In order to send dynamic content, you need to specify a JSON blob containing the dynamic data your template will use in the `dynamic_template_data` object.
+The handlebars script you write will refer to the values in your JSON blob by referencing the JSON key, check out [these examples]({{root_url}}/User_Guide/Transactional_Templates/Using_handlebars.html#-Handlebarjs-reference).
+This handlebars templating can be used in the text, html, and subject lines of your template.
+The total collective size of your dynamic data may not exceed 10,000 bytes per personalization object.

 {% codeblock %}
 {